What Happens In The Manic Phase Of Bipolar Disorder?

 Some common symptoms of manic episodes include:

-- Sleeping less, but feeling energetic
+Sleeping less, but remaining energetic

-- Racing thoughts that jump from one subject to another quickly
+Racing thoughts that jump from one subject to another quickly

-- Difficulty concentrating, easily distracted
+Difficulty concentrating, easily distracted

-- Impaired judgment or impulsive behavior
+Impaired judgment or impulsive behavior

-- Hallucinations or delusions (in severe cases)
+Hallucinations or delusions (in severe cases)

 Typically, people can experience emotional changes and move from one mood to another without difficulty.
 People with bipolar disorder, however, have more difficulty moving from one phase or mood than others.
 Recognizing potential warning signs of bipolar disorder is essential for knowing when to seek help.
 If you or someone you know is experiencing any of the following symptoms of mania that may be associated with bipolar disorder, consider consulting with a professional who can provide screenings and, if necessary, further testing, a diagnosis, and treatment.

-- People with bipolar disorder often feel overly ambitious during the manic phase of the disorder.
+People with bipolar disorder are often overly ambitious during the manic phase of the disorder.
 During manic episodes, productivity may seem to be much higher.
 However, as the manic episode begins to shift to a state of depression, it may become difficult to focus on the task at hand, leaving many projects incomplete.

 Research suggests that online therapy can help individuals address the manic and depressive phases of bipolar disorder.
 In one broad-based systematic review, which included literature from 12 different studies, researchers concluded that online therapy is a “highly feasible and acceptable method” of providing care for bipolar disorder.
 The review also notes the ability of online therapy to bridge the treatment gap that exists in mental health care, providing convenient solutions to people who may not otherwise be able to connect with therapists.